Circuito Internacional de Vila Real: The circuit

 The circuit layout has suffered several changes through the times.
 Started as a 7.370 km street circuit in 1931, it was later reduced to a 6.925 km version in the 1950s, which lasted until 1991, with small chances in some corner, chicanes introduction and start/finish line being moved forward.

 After a deadly accident in 1991, no race would take place in this circuit until 2007, after a length reduction to a 4.785 km long renovated layout.
 From the original circuit, remains the up and downhill section, from turn 6 (Boque), until turn 19, that drivers used to turn left.
 This section also gives the track big elevation changes.

-It's considered one of the most challenging tracks, due to its corners, high speed and drivers being very close to the barriers.
+It is often considered a challenging track due to high speeds reaching up to 170kph, and drivers being very close to the barriers.

 Lap records

-As of July 2025, the fastest official race lap records at the Circuito Internacional de Vila Real are listed as:
+As of July 2026, the fastest official race lap records at the Circuito Internacional de Vila Real are listed as: